kisswiki/kisswiki/src/languages/elisp/higher_order_functions_closures_lexical_scoping.md

 >The general rule is: never ever do `(setq lexical-binding t)` because it probably doesn't do what you think. https://stackoverflow.com/questions/35585121/lexical-binding-not-being-enabled-when-evaluating-emacs

+Though I need to enable lexical binding for scratch buffer with `(setq lexical-binding t)`.

 ```elisp
 (defun func (val)
   (lambda ()